-- 9.13 Ninety (90) days' notice of layoff shall be given to each affected individual which is not pyramided on the notice provided for in Article 9.12. - 9.14 No reduction in the hours of work shall take place to prevent or reduce the impact of a layoff without the consent of the Union, such consent not to be unreasonably withheld when shown to be in the best interests of residents. - 9.15 Severance pay will be in accordance with the provisions of the Employment Standards Act. - 9.16 Where a full-time employee receives a long-term layoff, they shall be entitled to receive, within twelve (12) months of the layoff, and upon the presentation of appropriate receipts, reimbursement of retraining costs up to \$2,500.00.
-For regular part-time employees the maximum is \$1,500.00 and for casual part-time employees the maximum is \$250.00.
+- 9.13 Ninety (90) days' notice of layoff shall be given to each affected individual which is not pyramided on the notice provided for in Article 9.12. - 9.14 No reduction in the hours of work shall take place to prevent or reduce the impact of a layoff without the consent of the Union, such consent not to be unreasonably withheld when shown to be in the best interests of residents. - 9.15 Severance pay will be in accordance with the provisions of the Employment Standards Act. - 9.16 Where a full-time employee receives a long-term layoff, they shall be entitled to receive, within twelve (12) months of the layoff, and upon the presentation of appropriate receipts, reimbursement of retraining costs up to two thousand and five hundred dollars (\$2,500.00).
+For regular part-time employees the maximum is fifteen hundred dollars (\$1,500.00) and for casual part-time employees the maximum is two hundred and fifty dollars (\$250.00).

-An employee, upon long-term layoff, at their own expense, and except for short and long-term sickness and income protection, may continue benefit coverage for a period of twelve months following the layoff by arranging to pay the full premiums, in advance, on a quarterly basis.
+An employee, upon long-term layoff, at their own expense, and except for short and long-term sickness and income protection, may continue benefit coverage for a period of twelve (12) months following the layoff by arranging to pay the full premiums, in advance, on a quarterly basis.